Defining Index Bloat

 - Site redesigns or migrations: It’s very common to find lots of dev, or test pages left over during a site redesign or site rebuild.

 Gary Illyes, a Google Webmaster Trends Analyst, said in 2017:

 “Prioritizing what to crawl, when, and how many resources the server hosting the site can allocate to crawling is more important for bigger sites or those that auto-generate pages based on URL parameters.”

-One of the main reasons why index bloat occurs is due to Google finding too many pages on your website that don’t have any instructions on how they should be treated.
+One of the main reasons index bloat occurs is because Google finds too many pages on your website that don’t have any instructions on how they should be treated.
 Very often a large number of these pages result in being indexed.